 Public access to details of licensed MN chiropractors.
 Easy to use; basic information.
 May search by county

 List of individuals involved in disciplinary actions by the MN Chiropractic Board (MBCE), in the past year.
 Some actions may contain details of the behavior resulting in discipline (and reinstatement of license).
 Updated with 2019 information on Minnesota chiropractors

 Lookup your Minnesota doctor’s license and medical education.
 Verify a license by searching MN physician name, town or license number.
 Information includes license expiration date, education, post-graduate training, board certification, , discipline, office location.
 Includes Physician Assistants.
 Easy to use

-Quality (HEDIS scores) for HMOs show various quality ratings for 2016, but report for each health plan is 126 pages.
+Quality (HEDIS 2018 scores) for HMOs show various quality ratings for 2017, but report for each health plan is 148 pages.
 No side-by-side comparisons available, nor average scores to make it more user friendly.
 (See NCQA instead).
 Financial data and enrollment reports also linked.
 Compare health insurance plan performance for Blue Plus, HealthPartners Group Health (combined), Gundersen, Itasca Medical Care, Medica, Hennepin Health, PreferredOne, Prime West, Sanford, South Country Health Alliance, and UCare.
-Site by MN Dept. of Health, December 2017
+Site by MN Dept. of Health.
+Data refreshed February 2019.

-Minnesota Monthly’s 2017 list of top physicians in the Twin Cities (MN) Metro area and Rochester (Olmsted Co).
+Minnesota Monthly’s 2018-2019 list of top physicians in the Twin Cities (Minneapolis St. Paul MN) metro area and Rochester (Olmsted County).
 Listed by more than 55 specialties such as OB-GYN, Oncology (cancer care), Internal Medicine, Family Practice, General Surgery, Cardiology, Orthopedic Surgery, Gastroenterology, Endocrinology, Dermatology, Geriatrics, Pain Management, Pulmonary Care, Urology and more, based on a survey of doctors in an 11-county metro region and the Rochester area

 MN nursing home report card shows average daily rates for nursing home care.
 Search by county, city or facility name.
 Shows a table of prices for 50 Case Mix classifications for each nursing home, but it is complicated and no definitions are readily available.
 By MN Dept. of Human Services.
 Prices are current to January 1.
 Information on each nursing home is in the overall Report Card